Armageddon (2002): Storylines

 The main feud on the SmackDown! brand was between Big Show and Kurt Angle, with the two battling over the WWE Championship.
 The previous month at Survivor Series, Big Show challenged Brock Lesnar for the WWE Championship.
-During the match, when Lesnar tried to pin Big Show to retain the title, his manager Paul Heyman turned on him, pulling the referee out of the ring, allowing Big Show to chokeslam Lesnar onto a steel chair and win the championship, handing him his first pinfall loss in WWE.
+During the match when Lesnar tried to pin Big Show to retain the title, his manager Paul Heyman turned on him, pulling the referee out of the ring, allowing Big Show to chokeslam Lesnar onto a steel chair and win the championship, handing him his first pinfall loss in WWE.
 On the November 21 episode of SmackDown!, Lesnar checked the locker room to look for Big Show and Heyman until Matt Hardy insulted Lesnar about his loss at Survivor Series.
 Lesnar responded by throwing Hardy through the wall.
 Moments later, SmackDown!
 General Manager Stephanie McMahon informed Lesnar that he would not get his rematch for the WWE Championship until his ribs (that were still injured when Big Show tossed him off the stage on the November 7 episode of SmackDown!) were healed.
-She then stated that she would be forced to suspend Lesnar if he would lay his hands on Heyman, Big Show or any other SmackDown! superstar.
+She then stated that she would be forced to suspend Lesnar if he would lay his hands on Heyman, Big Show, or any other SmackDown! wrestler.
 During the segment between Heyman and Big Show, Heyman explained that Lesnar would not get a rematch, as per a special clause that he snuck into his contract.
 Shortly after, Lesnar went after the two with a steel chair and nailed Big Show with it.
 Later that night, Big Show defended his title against Edge, which ended in a no contest when Heyman interfered.
 Afterwards, Lesnar came to the ring, gave Big Show an F-5 and then chased Heyman backstage until Heyman took off in a limousine.
 On the November 28 episode of SmackDown!, McMahon suspended Lesnar for ignoring her orders twice the previous week.
 Later that night, Lesnar would still come out and hit an F-5 on Big Show through the announce table, then once again tried to go after Heyman until McMahon brought officers out to get Lesnar out of the arena.
 On the December 5 episode of SmackDown!, Angle defeated Edge, Chris Benoit, and Eddie Guerrero in a fatal four-way elimination match to become the number one contender for the WWE Championship at Armageddon.
 Shortly after the match ended, Big Show, accompanied by Heyman, came out and chokeslammed Angle.
 On the December 12 episode of SmackDown!, Angle interrupted Lesnar's autograph session to inform Lesnar that he would get his suspension lifted if Lesnar helped him defeat Big Show at Armageddon, with Lesnar saying he would think about it.
 However, McMahon informed Big Show and Heyman that Lesnar's suspension had been lifted.
-Later that night, Big Show and A-Train defeated Angle and Edge in a tag team match when Big Show pinned Angle after Heyman distracted him.